jundalisay/superb/content/en/research/constitutions/br/title-03/chapter-05.md

 CHAPTER V: The Federal District and the Territories

-SECTION I: The Federal District
+Section I: The Federal District

 Article 32.
 The Federal District, which may not be divided into municipalities, shall be governed by an organic law, voted in two readings, with a minimum interval of